 Dividend % – This is the ratio of the dividend given by the company to the face value of the share.

 Basic EPS: – This is nothing but Earnings per share.

 Diluted EPS: – If all the convertible securities such as convertible preferred shares, convertible debentures, stock options, bonds etc. are converted into outstanding shares then the Earnings per share is called Diluted earnings per share.
 The less the difference between Basic and diluted EPS the more the company is preferable.

-Cash EPS: – This is the ratio of cash generated by company per diluted outstanding share.
-If Cash EPS is more the more the company is preferred.
+Cash EPS: – This is the ratio of cash generated by the company per diluted outstanding share.
+If Cash EPS is more the company is preferred.

 PBIT: – Profit before interest and taxes